-2. A Proactive Approach: Positive Behaviour Support Staff at Red Gates adopt a positive and proactive approach to supporting and improving behaviour.
+A Proactive Approach: Positive Behaviour Support

+Staff at Red Gates adopt a positive and proactive approach to supporting and improving behaviour.
 The school works in partnership with parents/carers, multi-disciplinary health professionals and other external agencies.

-i.
-PROACT-SCIPr-UK
+All pupils, visitors and staff should treat one another with dignity, kindness and respect.
+A reflective approach to behaviour support is encouraged with regular adjustments being made to pupil support as their needs change.

+PROACT-SCIPT-UK

-PROACT-SCIPR-UK® stands for Positive Range of Options to Avoid Crisis and use Therapy - Strategies for Crisis Interventions and Preventions.
+PROACT-SCIPR-UK® stands for Positive Range of Options to Avoid Crisis and use Therapy - Strategies for Crisis Intervention and Prevention.
 This framework ensures that interventions are devised in a person-centred way, specific to the meaning of each specific behaviour.
 The system was first developed in New York and has been revised by the Loddon School and is now nationally recognised and implemented throughout the UK.
-It is specifically promoted and accredited by the British Institute of Learning Disabilities (BILD) and the Restraint Reduction Network.
+It is specifically promoted and accredited by the British Institute of Learning Disabilities (BILD) and the Restraint Reduction Network (RRN).

-PROACT-SCIPr-UK emphasises proactive and preventative strategies which integrates entirely with the individualised person-centred planning and visual communication advocated by Red Gates.
+PROACT-SCIPr-UK® emphasises proactive and preventative strategies which integrates entirely with the individualised person-centred planning and visual communication advocated by Red Gates.
 Staff are expected to tailor the environment, language and communication, and learning resources in an attempt to prevent challenging behaviour or a pupil reaching a behavioural crisis.
-Should a crisis occur, Red Gates staff should only use PROACT-SCIPr-UK physical intervention techniques.
+Should a crisis occur, Red Gates staff should only use PROACT-SCIPr-UK® physical intervention techniques.
 The behaviour team are trained Instructors and they train all other teachers, teaching assistants, lunch-time support assistants, long term agency staff and caretakers in several core common techniques.
-More specialist interventions are taught to some staff where we look at the needs of an individual pupil or class ii.
-Environment
+More specialist interventions are taught to some staff where we look at the needs of an individual pupil or class, these interventions are pupil specific and may not be transferred for use with other pupils.